Convergence of sectorial operators on varying Hilbert space: Abstract results

 \subsection{Spectral convergence}

-It has been proven in~\cite[\S A.5]{post:06} that if a family of self-adjoint operators $(A_\eps)_{\eps > 0}$ converges to $A_0$ in the sense of Definition~\ref{def:quasi-uni}, then their spectra $\spec{A_\eps}$ converge to $\spec{A_0}$.
-In~\cite{post:09a}, a similar result for certain non-self-adjoint operators arising in the treatment of resonances via complex scaling are considered.
-Here we prove that a similar result is true in the general (m-sectorial) case, where the spectra need not be real.
-This is a part of the justification why we regard our notion of convergence as a sensible generalisation of the classical resolvent convergence, compare also Example~\ref{ex:classical}.
+It has been proven in Sec.~A.5 of~\cite{post:06} that if a family of non-negative forms $(a_\eps)_{\eps > 0}$ converges to $a_0$ in the sense of \Def{quasi-uni}, then the spectra of the associated operators $\spec{A_\eps}$ converge to $\spec{A_0}$.
+In~\cite{post:pre11}, a similar result for certain non-self-adjoint operators arising in the treatment of resonances via complex scaling are considered.
+Here we prove that a similar result is true in the general (m-sectorial) case, where the spectra need not to be real.
+This is a part of the justification why we regard our notion of convergence as a reasonable generalisation of the classical resolvent convergence (see also \Ex{classical}).

 We consider the following notion of spectral convergence, which is quite natural.
 It is often called ``upper semi-continuity'' of the spectrum.
-This type of convergence is precisely what we obtain if in a fixed Hilbert space we have a family of operators whose resolvents converge in operator norm, see~\cite[Theorem~IV.3.1]{Kato95}. \begin{definition} We say that \emph{the spectra $\spec{A_\eps}$ of the family $(A_\eps)_{\eps > 0}$ converge to the spectrum $\sigma(A_0)$ of $A_0$ as $\eps\to 0$} if for each compact set $K \subset \res{A_0}$ there exists $\eps_1 > 0$ such that $K \subset \res{A_\eps}$ for all $\eps \in (0,\eps_1)$. \end{definition}
+This type of convergence is precisely what we obtain if in a fixed Hilbert space we have a family of operators whose resolvents converge in operator norm, see Theorem~IV.3.1 of~\cite{Kato95}.